AckerlyXu/heima/articles/site-recovery/site-recovery-faq.md

 - [Read more](./site-recovery-create-recovery-plans.md) about recovery plans.
 - [Read more](./site-recovery-failover.md) about failover.
-- [Read more](./site-recovery-failback-azure-to-vmware.md) about failing back VMware VMs and physical servers

 ## Service providers
 ### I'm a service provider.
 Does Site Recovery work for dedicated and shared infrastructure models?